35 Must-See Murals in Metro Phoenix

 918 North Second Street

-Love, peace, and music collide in Roy Sproul’s grayscale mural located on a west-facing wall at Revolver Records.
+Love, peace, and music collide in Roy Sproul’s grayscale mural located on a west-facing wall at former Revolver Records building.
 The work depicts music-related technology, including giant headsets and a gramophone.
 Sproul’s other local work includes a large-scale scene with characters from various theatrical productions, which takes up the entire north-facing wall at the offices for Valley Youth Theatre.

 Untitled

-Note: Editor's note: This post has been updated.
-It was originally published on March 6, 2018.